matrix-org/matrix-spec-proposals/proposals/2747-voip-call-transfer.md

    call replace event.
  * Once it has created a new room or found an existing one, it then sends two `m.call.replace` events.
-One to the room for its call with the transfer target and one to the room for its call with the transferee, each giving user information for the other ands with the `call_id` field set to the call ID of the respective call.
+One to the room for its call with the transfer target and one to the room for its call with the transferee, each giving user information for the other and with the `call_id` field set to the call ID of the respective call.
 The `target_room` field is the newly created or chosen room in both cases.
 The transferor generates a new call ID and puts this call ID in the `create_call` field in one replace event and in the `await_call`